evelyn-fyi/231009_dev_clicked_template/README.md

 This experience will run from October 9-30th, with sessions after 4 PM PST.

 #This 3 week immersive experience is designed to assist you in developing the skills necessary to pass the Salesforce PD1 exam.

+Changes...
+Making some changes for the first Clicked Dev Sprint to check how to push from VS Code to GitHub